|

 move faster as they gain kinetic energy, so increased

-collision rates, increased collision energy and increased rate of diffusion.
+collision rates, increased collision energy, increased rates of particle diffusion,

 Using the particle model to explain the properties of a Liquid